i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 Here’s 5 activities I use all the time to target WH questions in my speech therapy sessions.

 These super simple questions + two real picture answer choices are a great activity for directly teaching WH questions!
 I also love it for informal assessment or progress monitoring.
+There is also a Boom cards version included if you prefer to go no-prep and no-print!

 Once my students grow in their ability to answer these types of simple questions, I try to move onto other more difficult (and functional) activities like the other ones in this blog post.